Maatary/haskell-no-project/ReadMe.md

     - It is important to note if none the rules on specifying the main function explicitly or implicitly as explained  above, and we simply type `ghc Test.hs` where in the **Test.hs** we have the **Test Module define** as in our current code base, then GHC would not generate an executable but simply compile the sources into the interface files and library object files.

+    - Finally when the program contains multiple modules as inour codebase, then we only need to tell GHC the name of the source file containing the Main module, and GHC will examine the import declarations to find the other modules that make up the program and find their source files.
+This means that, with the exception of the Main module, every source file should be named after the module name that it contains (with dots replaced by directory separators).
+That why Greetings.SayHello is in Greeting/SayHello and GHC can find it.

     - References